DevWelles/Chat_App/README.md

 Observable rooms act like regular rooms but provide additional functionality for keeping track of connected users and linking messages to users.
 The observable rooms feature provides you with the following features:
 A way to attach data to a Socket connection.
 Useful for adding personal data such as a name or an ID to a connection.
-Additional events to keep track of other users who have subscribed to the room.
+Keeping track of online users

 ## Run it locally